 - Baguette – A simple French baguette works well for this recipe but you can also choose a rustic sourdough bread or add my Turkish bread.

-- Fresh Oregano – Not only does fresh oregano add pungent flavors, but it also adds another Mediterranean dimension to the dish.
+- Fresh oregano – Not only does fresh oregano add pungent flavors, but it also adds another Mediterranean dimension to the dish.

-- Olive Oil – Extra virgin olive oil works best when cooking with Italian flavors.
+- Olive oil – Extra virgin olive oil works best when cooking with Italian flavors.

-- Balsamic Vinegar – Aged balsamic adds acidity to the sweetness of the tomatoes.
+- Balsamic vinegar – Aged balsamic adds acidity to the sweetness of the tomatoes.

-- Salt and Pepper – To season and round out the flavors of the dish.
+- Salt and pepper – To season and round out the flavors of the dish.

-- Pine Nuts – These bring some extra sweetness and texture to the recipe.
+- Pine nuts – These bring some extra sweetness and texture to the recipe.

-How can I substitute burrata cheese?
+Can I substitute burrata cheese?

 There are a few other types of cheese that are a suitable substitute fur burrata.
 Here are 5 burrata alternatives: